International Graduate Student Admission

 Non-U.S. citizens or non-permanent residents will be considered international applicants.
 A nonrefundable application fee is required with each application for admission to the Graduate School.

-All applicants (domestic and international) who have taken university/college coursework outside of the United States must have the coursework and degree evaluated by a UTSA approved foreign credentialing service (as listed on the Graduate School website).
+All applicants (domestic and international) who have taken university/college coursework outside of the United States must have the coursework and degree evaluated from Educational Credentials Evaluators.
 It is the responsibility of the applicant to ensure the foreign credential evaluation arrives by the posted deadline.
 Any evaluation which is received after the posted deadline will not guarantee the applicant an admissions decision.
 Because transcripts from foreign universities require special evaluation, prospective students with foreign credentials are advised to submit their application, test scores, upload transcripts, and submit evaluations well in advance of deadlines.
 Early submission gives the University enough time to process the application and gives the international applicants enough time to obtain visas and make travel arrangements if admission is granted.

 If accepted into a graduate program, official transcripts and degree certificates in both original language and English translations must be submitted prior to the second term of enrollment.
 Official documents submitted to the foreign credentialing agency can be used to fulfill this requirement.

 In addition to meeting the general requirements for admission, applicants whose native language is not English must demonstrate sufficient competency in English to study effectively at the University.
-These applicants are required to submit scores on either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) to the Graduate School.
-Information about TOEFL and IELTS is available online.
-Scores must be sent directly to the Graduate School from the ETS or IELTS testing center, copies of scores are not accepted as official.
+These applicants are required to submit English Proficiency Scores from one of the following agencies: Test of English as a Foreign Language (TOEFL); International English Language Testing System (IELTS) or Duolingo (DET) to Graduate Admissions.
+Information about TOEFL, IELTS and Duolingo is available online.
+Scores must be sent directly to Graduate Admissions from the ETS, IELTS or Duolingo testing center, copies of scores are not accepted as official.
 Official test score must be less than two (2) years old.
 Unofficial scores can be used for admissions decisions.
 However, official scores must be received prior to the second term of enrollment.
 The UTSA institution code is 6919.

-The minimum score required on the TOEFL or IELTS.
-Individual degree programs may have higher TOEFL or IELTS requirements for their various programs.
-Consult the Graduate School website for more information.
+Individual degree programs may have higher score requirements for their various programs.
+Consult the Graduate Admissions website for more information.

 - American Samoa